bahmutov/cypress-examples/docs/recipes/within-does-not-retry.md

 Here is another example that has flake due to the outer element being replaced.
 The test clicks a button inside the element, and the entire element is replaced.

+📺 watch this example explained in the video [Split The cy.within Block](https://youtu.be/0axmFrUzNc0).

 <!-- fiddle Split the cy.within block -->

 ```html hide